Ethorbit/SteamDeck-SteamOS-Guides/README.md

 └─nvme0n1p9    259:17   0     2G  0 part
 ```

-As you can see, there are are two SteamOS nvme partitions of size 256M, you want to mount the first one.
+As you can see, there are are two SteamOS nvme partitions with the size of 256M, you want to mount the first one.

 `mount /dev/nvme0n1p6 /mnt`